 “As we looked at this human capital issue, we see that it has become the pre-eminent issue they have to deal with,” Csar stated.
 “This is really going to shock people; it’s going to cause folks’ chins to hit the ground.”

 This video reports on the teacher vacancies in Duval County.

 About the Study

 The study also did not measure the effectiveness of these teachers in the classroom.
 However, education experts have commented that most teachers do not hit their stride until they have been teaching in the classroom for at least five years.
-Studies have also shown that first-year teachers are not as effective in the classroom as their more experienced counterparts.
-There is some concern that some of the best teachers getting their start in Duval County are getting moved into administrative posts, rather than remaining in the classroom where they are most effective.
+Studies have also shown that first-year teachers are less effective in the classroom than their more experienced counterparts.
+There is some concern that some of the best teachers getting their start in Duval County are getting moved into administrative posts rather than remaining in the classroom where they are most effective.

-“We have to get out of this notion that our greatest teachers have to be administrators,” Nikolai Vitti, superintendent of Duval County Public Schools, told the Florida Times-Union.
+“We have to get out of this notion that our greatest teachers have to be administrators,” Nikolai Vitti, Duval County Public Schools superintendent, told the Florida Times-Union.
 “Not every teacher should be an administrator.
 Not every teacher wants to be an administrator.”

 Is Teach for America to Blame?

 Last year, the Florida Times-Union reported that around 100 Teach for America, recruits went to work in Duval County Public Schools for the 2012-2013 school year.
 The article included some education gurus who questioned the benefits of TFA due to the high turnover rate of the recruits in question.
 Teach for America is a program that brings college graduates without degrees in education into the public school system.
 The recruits receive five weeks of intense (and free) training in exchange for a two-year commitment to a school that serves low-income students.